 And that's why Simply Safe was designed to blanket your entire home with protection.

-They're tiny, blending in with your home, so you won't even notice them.
+And Simply Safe security sensors, they're tiny, blending it with your home so you won't even notice them.

 And you know what?